 Bailiffs are individuals with special legal powers that seek to reclaim debts by arriving at a debtor’s home or place of business and asking for payment.
 Should the debtor fail to make the necessary payments, bailiffs can repossess belongings and sell them at auction.
-Bailiffs can either be a court official or work for a private bailiff firm and are sometimes referred to as ‘enforcement agents’.
-However, they are not employees of the creditor but act as an agent to them.
-Bailiffs can be appointed following an unpaid CCJ but they can also enforce many other types of debt, such as parking penalties, council tax, child maintenance, criminal fines or tax arrears owed to HMRC.
+Bailiffs can either be court officials or work for a private bailiff firm and are often referred to as ‘enforcement agents’.
+However, they are not employees of the creditor but act as their agent.
+Bailiffs can be appointed following an unpaid CCJ, but they can also enforce many other types of debt, such as parking penalties, council tax, child maintenance, criminal fines or tax arrears owed to HMRC.

 Are bailiffs and debt collectors the same?

-Whilst the two terms are often used interchangeably, Bailiffs and Debt Collectors are actually two separate entities and differ in the legal powers they possess.
-Bailiffs are legally appointed and have special legal powers as they are representing the courts, whereas debt collection agencies will either have been passed the debt from the original creditor or will have purchased it from them.
-It is illegal for them to imply that they are bailiffs, as they have no more legal power of recovery than the original creditor and cannot seize assets like a bailiff can.
+It is illegal for debt collectors to imply that they are bailiffs, as they have no more legal power of recovery than the original creditor and cannot seize assets like a bailiff can.
 A debt collector can only seek to recover the amount owed by contacting a debtor and requesting payment and must give notice if they intend to visit the debtors home or place of business.

 What powers do bailiffs have?